scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 performance.

-Short of that, we want to create load-test flows that resemble real trafic.
+Short of that, we want to create load-test flows that resemble real traffic.
 There are a few things to consider:

 * Ensuring flows contain a mixture of reads and writes
 * Ensuring variance within the flows themselves (not all users have the same